 Do you have a website with more information?

 YES!
 These sites will be "open" at the start of the semester.
 Each class has a course homepage.
-You can get there from this page by clicking on the class section that you are enrolled in once classes begin.
+You can get there from this page by clicking on the class section that you are enrolled in once classes begin, and sometimes sooner.

 Click the link below to go to our class facebook page and start getting updates and campus information now!